I told Liz Truss she was going too fast, says Kwasi Kwarteng

 He also said: "I think the prime minister was very much of the view that we needed to move things fast.
 But I think it was too quick."

-In the interview he acknowledged he had to "bear some responsibility" for the pace of the changes, which were "too quick".
+Mr Kwarteng, a longtime political ally and friend of Ms Truss, revealed the then-PM was "distressed and emotional" when she called him in to be fired, after summoning him back from a trip to the US.

-He also revealed he found out he was going to be sacked when he saw a journalist tweeting about it while he was in the car going to Downing Street, after being summoned back from a trip to the US.
+He also revealed he found out he was going to be sacked when he saw a journalist tweeting about it while he was in the car going to Downing Street.

-The former chancellor said he did not think the prime minister could fire him "just for implementing what she campaigned on."
+The former chancellor said he did not think the prime minister could fire him "just for implementing what she campaigned on" during her summer Tory leadership campaign.

+In the interview, Mr Kwarteng acknowledged he had to "bear some responsibility" for the pace of the changes.

+Asked whether he would like to apologise to homeowners facing higher mortgage costs after the mini-budget, he replied: "I don't want to relive the past, I just want to focus on where we are next week.
+There was turbulence, and I regret that".